mrmuggymuggy/mrmuggymuggy.github.io/_posts/2020-07-05-spark-ETL-on-airflow-k8s-part2.markdown

 ---

 ## Introduction
+Let's talk about pitfalls and inconveniences of airflow!
 It is the following part of this [article]({{ site.url }}{{ site.baseurl }}/spark/kubernetes/airflow/spark-ETL-on-airflow-k8s-part1/)
-Let's talk about pitfalls and inconveniences !

 ## Pitfalls and inconveniences
 Keep your airflow dag simple!